 So, by now, you probably wonder why do we call this a diving holiday, if you have not seen pictures of a beach or any diving!

 Coral Divers offer different diving packages and every evening at around 19:00 there was a dive briefing to discuss the different dive sites of the next day.

 But hang on, before we go to the beach …

-We were quite a couple of kilometers from the beach.
-So, you can either take your own car and drive down to the beach (or walk – that will take you around 30 minutes) … or you can take Coral Divers’ shuttle … which was a great experience, so we’ve opted every day for the shuttle …
+We were a couple of kilometers from the beach.
+So, you can either take your own car and drive down to the beach (or walk – that will take you around 30 minutes) … or you can take Coral Divers’ taxi … which was a great experience, so we opted every day for this fun drive.